Rev. Watts calls for $300 million state investment in communities struggling with high poverty

-CHARLESTON, W.Va. – The state’s 86th Legislature has the unique opportunity to improve the state’s workforce participation rate by investing in those who will always call West Virginia home, according to the Rev. Matthew J. Watts, who testified during the Senate Workforce Committee meeting on Friday.
+The state’s 86th Legislature has the unique opportunity to improve the state’s workforce participation rate by investing in those who will always call West Virginia home, according to the Rev. Matthew J. Watts, who testified during the Senate Workforce Committee meeting on Jan.
+27.

 “You, the legislators, have the opportunity to change the trajectory of the state of West Virginia,” Watts stated, later adding, “You have the power of the purse.”